ZipCPU/wb2axip/README.md

   maintain one transaction per clock over an extended period of time across any channel pair.

-- AXIXBAR sounds like a fun project: a full `NxM` configurable cross bar using the full AXI protocol.
-I just haven't started it (yet).
+- [AXIXBAR](rtl/axixbar.v) is a fun (but ongoing, work-in-progress) project to develop a full `NxM` configurable cross bar using the full AXI protocol.

+  Unique to this (full) AXI core is the ability to have multiple ongoing transactions on each of the master-to-slave channels.

 - [DEMOAXI](rtl/demoaxi.v) is a demonstration AXI-lite slave core with more power and capability than Xilinx's demonstration AXI-lite slave core.